How to Shoot One-Handed | Goofy Technique that WORKS!

 What is the 'goofy' one-handed shooting technique?

-The 'goofy' technique involves canting the pistol sideways and locking the wrist and elbow joints at their extremes.
-This creates counter-pressure, allowing for significantly faster and more consistent recoil recovery, making it effective for close-quarters situations.
+The 'goofy' technique involves canting the pistol sideways, fully extending and locking the shooting arm and wrist.
+This creates counter-pressure to manage recoil effectively, allowing for faster and more consistent recovery during one-handed shooting.

 More Training & Techniques Videos You Might Like